Niharika17S/python-challenge/README.md

 ![Revenue](Images/revenue-per-lead.jpg)

 ### Analyzing the financial records of a company using Python script
-* Task is to create a Python script that analyzes the records to calculate each of the following:
+* Task is to create a Python script that analyzes the records to calculate each of the following.
+Financial data is given in budget_data.csv.The dataset is composed of two columns: `Date` and `Profit/Losses`.

   * The total number of months included in the dataset